EventKit/eventkit-cloud/docs/sources.md

 The *source* in `source_config` refers to the provider the bundler will fetch data from.

 `GPKG` and `zip` are the only file and archive formats currently supported by the EventKit OGC provider.

+#### Adding providers via the api (can handle batches)

+> EventKit needs to be up and running before running this

+- `docker-compose run --rm eventkit python scripts/update_providers.py <provider(s)>.json`

+You can verify if these steps worked by checking the admin page [Data provider status](http://host.docker.internal/admin/jobs/dataproviderstatus/)